NOAA-EMC/godas/src/mom6-tools.plot/README.md

 offline.plot.sh path_for_case1 path_for_case2

 If multiple case path inputs are given, the script will go through loops to create figure directories for each run of cases.
 In $RUNCDATE/Figures, sea ice fraction, SST, SSH, and time_mean figures will be created.
-Detail instruction to run plotting python scripts are given below:
+Detail instruction to run plotting python scripts is given below:

 0-2-1.
 Python scripts require two input arguments: grid and data file names.
 Multiple data files can be used with wildcard (*) input for data file names.
 As of now (01/07/2020), diag_table files are not fully updated for variables needed in mom6-tools modules yet.
 For the time being, users can utilize ocean_geometry.nc in /scratch2/NCEPDEV/marineda/common.
 Test runs for plotting examples are: